 Incorporating drought-tolerant landscaping or installing a drip system can save 10% overall.

-plant-friendly soap; you can use that water for plants, mopping, or even toilet flushing.
+~ Don’t let it drain away.
+Place a pot or dishpan in the sink to capture lightly-used water (switch to a plant-friendly soap; you can use that water for plants, mopping, or even toilet flushing.
 Wash vegetables in a container of water, rather than under a running tap.

 ~ Let your dishwasher do its job.
 Instead of pre-rinsing dishes headed for the dishwasher, use a rubber spatula to scrape food scraps into the compost.
 Modern dishwashers don’t require rinsing, and skipping it can save up to ten gallons per load.